-The Maintain chainsaw course covers how to carry out maintenance of fuel or electrically powered hand-held chainsaws.
-It relates to the maintenance and servicing requirements of chainsaw powerheads and cutting attachments; chain sharpening, clean-up, storage procedures, and recording requirements.
+The chainsaw maintenance courses cover how to carry out maintenance of fuel or electrically powered hand-held chainsaws.
+It relates to the maintenance and servicing requirements of chainsaw power-heads and cutting attachments; chain sharpening, clean-up, storage procedures, and recording requirements.

 The course involves maintaining chainsaws in a variety of work settings including a forest environment, agricultural, workshop, horticultural and domestic settings, conservation and land management, local government, emergency services, and other government agency operations.
 The skills and knowledge required for competent workplace performance are to be used within the scope of the person’s job and authority.

 This course can also be completed in combination with the other Chainsaw courses listed on our site.

 Please note: Unlike many of our other courses our chainsaw courses are generally only run on demand so may require minimum numbers in order to be run.

 - Basic verbal and written English communication skills sufficient to read material and understand instruction.

 - A Unique Student Identifier number (USI)- if you don’t have one go to- usi.gov.au

 - Sun protection is also recommended (hat, long-sleeved shirt and pants).

 - Pass a language, literacy, and numeracy assessment (LLN) if applicable.

 This course is generally only run on demand so may require minimum numbers in order to be run.